axiom-data-science/particle-tracking-manager/docs/quick_start.md

 ## Command Line Interface

-The equivalent for the set up above is:
+The equivalent for the set up above for using the command line is:

 ```
-python particle_tracking_manager/cli.py lon=-151 lat=59 ocean_model=NWGOA
+ptm lon=-151 lat=59 ocean_model=NWGOA
 ```

-`m.outfile_name` is printed to the screen after the command has been run.
+`m.outfile_name` is printed to the screen after the command has been run. `ptm` is installed as an entry point with `particle-tracking-manager`.

 +++